hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 ### Creating a Pull Request

-We're excited that you're ready to contribute to our project by creating a pull request (PR)!
+We're excited that you're ready to contribute to the Operator by creating a pull request (PR)!
 Pull requests are a fundamental way to propose and discuss changes with the project maintainers and contributors.

 1. **Description**: write a detailed description of your changes.
 Keep in mind, that it should be clear why you make this change, what you have changed, and how this will affect the Operator users.
 If you are working on a fix for an existing issue, you can provide less details about it.